Continually Updated Clinical Reference

 • Yellow nail syndrome

-• Exogenous factors
+Exogenous factors in onycholysis

 • Mechanical - Mechanical force (trauma), repetitive minor trauma, or maceration

-• Chemical - Allergic contact dermatitis from various nail cosmetics (methyl methacrylate monomer, formaldehyde 1-2%, nail base coat/hardeners, polymerized 2-ethylcyanoacrylate adhesive used in artificial nails, nail lacquer), gasoline, paint removers, dicyanodiamide, thioglycolate, solvents, and hydroxylamine sulphate in color developer
+• Chemical - Allergic or irritant contact dermatitis from various nail cosmetics (methyl methacrylate monomer, formaldehyde 1-2%, nail base coat/hardeners, polymerized 2-ethylcyanoacrylate adhesive used in artificial nails, nail lacquer), [3] gasoline, paint removers, dicyanodiamide, thioglycolate, solvents, and hydroxylamine sulphate in color developer

 • Chemical - Irritant contact dermatitis from prolonged immersion of nails in water, sugar onycholysis in confectioners/bakers, and exposure to highly destructive toxins (eg, hydrofluoric acid)

-• Biologic/microbial factors
+Biologic/microbial factors are as follows:

 • Dermatophytosis (ie, Trichophyton rubrum, Trichophyton mentagrophytes infection)